Appearance

 Preparing Data for AI

 Datafor AI Agent (Preview) relies on vectorized metadata and level values to understand business semantics, improve natural language reasoning, and provide accurate analytical insights.
-This document explains how to configure embedding models, use Prep Data for AI, manage scheduled vectorization tasks, and inspect stored vector indexes.
+This document explains how to configure embedding models, run Prep Data for AI, set up scheduled vectorization, and inspect stored vector indexes.

 0. Prerequisite: Configure Embedding Model

-Before performing any vectorization task—including Prep Data for AI, Vector Jobs, or Vector Indexes—you must configure an embedding model.
+Before performing any vectorization task—including Prep Data for AI, Vector Schedules, or Vector Indexes—you must configure an embedding model.

 Location:AI Agent (Preview) → Embedding Model